TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 1/Maths/Numerical Methods/Converting to First Order Form.md

 $$\frac{dv}{dt}=a$$
 We then use our standard method for [[The Euler Method For Systems of Differential Equations|solving systems of differential equations numerically using the Euler method]].
 \
-**Any ODE can be broken down in this way (into its first order components), and thus any ODE can be solved numercially.**
+**Any ODE can be broken down in this way (into its first order components), and thus any ODE can be solved numerically.**